Fine Art Courier UK | Insured Auction & Gallery Transport

 - Vetting of provenance or authenticity.
 We assume artworks are as represented; disputes over attribution or ownership are your responsibility to resolve before dispatch.

-Beyond the auction-house corridor, we regularly handle movements for private galleries, restorers, and dealer commissions.
-The Cork Street and Dover Street contemporary gallery cluster (W1S), the Mayfair fine-art quarter around Duke Street St James's (SW1Y), and provincial dealer showrooms in Petworth, Bath, and the Cotswolds all form part of the fine-art logistics ecosystem we work within.
-Real UK context: Whistler and Ossory galleries have historically operated within short walking distance of Christie's King Street; Frieze Masters at Regent's Park and Masterpiece London at Chelsea Royal Hospital drive seasonal spikes in movement.
+Yes; we regularly handle movements for private galleries, restorers, and dealer commissions across the Cork Street and Dover Street contemporary gallery cluster (W1S), Mayfair fine-art quarter (SW1Y), and provincial dealer showrooms in Petworth, Bath, and the Cotswolds.

 Dealer commissions differ from auction lots in one important way — the client is often the dealer, not the eventual owner.
 Delivery documentation names the dealer, condition reports at pickup and delivery protect both parties, and payment arrangements are handled between the dealer and their buyer.
 We handle the road leg with the same care and paperwork regardless of who is signing at the receiving end.